 1. Great People and Good vibes

-- 16 of us fill the small café.
-The two employees quickly get to work cooking and filling drink orders.
-As our guide finishes chatting with who we assumed was a waitress at the café, we are informed she is a local taxi driver that was eating lunch when we walked in.
-Knowing the staff would be overwhelmed she immediately started helping by taking orders and waiting tables.
+- Our G Adventures group of 16 filled Soda La Naranja.
+The waitress and cook quickly got to work.
+As our guide finished chatting with who we assumed was a second waitress at the small café, we learned she was a local taxi driver eating lunch when we walked in.
+Knowing the staff of 2 would be overwhelmed, she immediately started helping by taking orders and waiting tables.